Gloria Loring Chat: Coincidence Is God’s Way of Remaining Anonymous

-The multi-talented singer, song-writer, actress, and writer Gloria Loring (ex-Liz Chandler) spoke with Soaps.com about her newest book, a spiritual autobiography titled, Coincidence Is God’s Way of Remaining Anonymous which is a candid exploration of how coincidence has helped her in her journey through life’s challenges.
+The multi-talented singer, song-writer, actress, and writer Gloria Loring (ex-Liz Chandler, Days of our Lives) spoke with Soaps.com about her newest book, a spiritual autobiography titled, Coincidence Is God’s Way of Remaining Anonymous which is a candid exploration of how coincidence has helped her in her journey through life’s challenges.

-Soaps.com: You landed the role on “DOOL” just after your son’s diabetes diagnosis.
+Soaps.com: You landed the role on Days of our Lives just after your son’s diabetes diagnosis.
 What was it like dealing with organizing his diet and insulin shots while simultaneously taking on a new job that began at 6:00 AM each morning and involved memorizing lines – not to mention traveling, recording, and working to raise money for JDF?
 How did you manage it all?

 Gloria Loring: I joined the cast almost one year after Brennan was diagnosed with diabetes.
 That first year was very difficult.
-Fortunately, by the time I joined “Days” we had a wonderful housekeeper who was trained to care for Brennan (except for his shots) and the teachers at his nursery school were also aware of his needs.
-It helped that I usually worked only two to three days a week, and that Alan was home in the morning.
+Fortunately, by the time I joined Days of our Lives we had a wonderful housekeeper who was trained to care for Brennan (except for his shots) and the teachers at his nursery school were also aware of his needs.
+It helped that I usually worked only two to three days a week and that Alan [Thicke, ex-husband] was home in the morning.
 For my work, I relied on my photographic memory, which was an enormous help!
 Even so, it was a very busy life.

 Soaps.com: You mention in the book that when you found the ‘Expect a Miracle’ card in your dressing room, it was also the first time you had noticed an inner voice in your head.
 It’s interesting that you didn’t characterize the voice as being your own.
-Could you elaborate or explain?
+Could you elaborate?

 Gloria Loring: Intuitive guidance, the “voice in our head,” emanates from within us.
 Whether or not we attribute it to God, intuition, or the psyche, it belongs to us and with us.
 Although the “Except the Miracle” card did prompt inner guidance, it wasn’t until my separation from Alan that I identified an inner voice unlike my own.
 When I heard, “Don’t be afraid of the silence,” I realized that something mysteriously greater than my current understanding was offering guidance.